-1.1 Working in different practices

-NQGPs place enormous value on learning the role of a GP through doing the job, both as a trainee and then in the early years of practice during which they begin to develop their generalist skills.
+Working in different practices.
+Newlyqualified GPs place enormous value on learning the role of a GP through doing the job, both as a trainee and then in the early years of practice, during which they begin to develop their generalist skills.
 This was a distinct theme in all interviews and these two GPs capture the strength of feeling:

-"..there is nothing that can quite prepare you for how it is, you just have to do it I think."
-(P4, Partner)
+There is nothing that can quite prepare you for how it is, you just have to do it I think."
+(P4, partner)

-"I think there are certain things you simply have to do.
-You can't learn to drive by learning the Highway Code."
-(P13, Salaried)
+'I think there are certain things you simply have to do.
+You can't learn to drive by learning the Highway Code.
+(P13, salaried)

 However, what adds real value to experiences in practice is variety.
-NQGPs gain enormously from experiencing different practices, both as a registrar and once qualified, through locum or other short term positions.
-Variety helps not only see how other practices are run, but differences arising from geographical setting and social environment:
+Newlyqualified GPs gain enormously from experiencing different practices, as a registrar and, once qualified, through locum or other short-term positions.
+Variety helps trainees to not only see how other practices are run, but also the differences arising from geographical setting and social environment:

-"...working in the rural areas is really different because geography makes such a massive impact on your decisions, whether to admit someone or not is suddenly not just clinical it's geography.."
-(P2, Locum/Mixed role)
+Working in the rural areas is really different because geography makes such a massive impact on your decisions whether to admit someone or not is suddenly not just clinical, it's geography.'
+(P2, locum/mixed role)

-"..it was a very deprived area and so the type of things that you see are different."
-(P27, Salaried)
+'It was a very deprived area and so the type of things that you see are different.'
+(P27, salaried)